upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/index.md

-## A comparative lens: governance and knowledge
+## A comparative lens: Governance and knowledge

 A central element of this analysis is a comparative lens that differentiates: